Richmond Wrongful Death Lawyer

 What Is a Wrongful Death?

 Not every death is considered a wrongful death.
 In a wrongful death, the person must have died because of negligence or a wrongful act.
 The case would likely have supported the filing of a personal injury claim had the deceased person lived.
-Also, in Virginia, the deceased person’s family members have only two years to file a wrongful death claim, beginning on the date of death.
+Also, in Virginia, the deceased person’s family members generally have only two years to file a wrongful death claim, beginning on the date of death.
 This time frame is called the statute of limitations, and if you fail to file within this time limit, you may lose your chance to recover compensation.
 The laws regarding wrongful deaths can be difficult for those who aren’t experienced with the law and these kinds of cases.
 But you don’t have to try to learn all of this new information.
 Your Richmond fatal accident attorney will help you through the entire process so you will know who can file, what to expect, and how much you can receive through your claim.

 Who Can File for Wrongful Death in Virginia?